 1. College Aspirations Workshops for students in grades 3 - 8, along with accompanying posters, college lists, and on-going answers to student questions via email.
 These workshops, led by Maine College Circle in partnership with the Mitchell Institute and Mitchell Scholars currently in college, discuss with students in grades 3 – 8 the opportunities of education beyond high school, and the careers they can lead to.
 And, how students can pursue their aspirations today to build a brighter future.

 2. $100 College Aspirations Scholarships awarded to students in grades 3 - 8, based on effort on an essay on college and career aspirations, and effort in school.
 Scholarships are locally-funded and redeemable upon enrollment in any post-secondary educational program or for college application or college aspirations.
-Over 2500 awarded in the past ten years.
+Over 2500 have been awarded in the past ten years.

 3. A community scholarship ceremony to award scholarships and celebrate the effort and aspirations of scholarship recipients.

 4. Distribution of "College Crosswords" to engage students in exploration of the opportunity of higher education, with the option to participate in the Maine College Knowledge Bowl.

-8. In 2017 and beyond, we will develop “Pre-Degree” curricula with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
+7. We are developing the Maine Pre-Degree with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients, and others, develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
 Each grade 4 - 12 curriculum will include three grade-appropriate components: study, research, and a local connection.